kckrinke/hugo/README.md

 A Fast and Flexible Static Site Generator built with love by [bep](https://github.com/bep), [spf13](http://spf13.com/) and [friends](https://github.com/gohugoio/hugo/graphs/contributors) in [Go][].

+NOTE: This is not the upstream version.
+If you pulled commits from this branch, that's bad.
+Don't do that!

 [Website](https://gohugo.io) |
 [Forum](https://discourse.gohugo.io) |
 [Documentation](https://gohugo.io/getting-started/) |